Maggie Greene: Season 11

 As Alexandria's food supplies dwindle, Maggie leads a team to scavenge her former home, Meridian, for supplies; she reluctantly includes Negan in the search.
-The are attacked by a horde of walkers in an abandoned subway station, and Maggie nearly dies when she loses her grip while climbing out.
+They are attacked by a horde of walkers in an abandoned subway station, and Maggie nearly dies when she loses her grip while climbing out.
 She is able to survive and escape, but realizes that Negan was going to let her die, intensifying their feud.
 She then finds Gage (Jackson Pace), an Alexandrian who had stolen food from the community, being attacked by walkers, and refuses to save him, letting him kill himself before the walkers devour his corpse.

 Maggie's group is attacked by Reapers in the woods, and are forced to scatter.
 She finds Negan and Alden, the latter mortally injured and insisting on being left behind.
 Maggie and Negan leave him and go to a supply depot at Arbor Hills, eventually meeting up with Gabriel and Elijah (Okea Eme-Akwari).
 Negan makes a Whisperer mask for Maggie, and tells her that he should have killed Rick's entire group, including her, because it would have made life safer for the other communities that the Saviors ruled.
 Maggie still hates him, but appreciates his honesty.

 Maggie later helps steer a horde of walkers away from Alexandria toward Meridian, which is now ruled by the ruthless Pope (Ritchie Coster).
 After Pope and his men destroy the horde, they attack Maggie's group.
 She kills several Reapers in cold blood, and puts Alden, now reanimated as a walker, out of his misery.
 After Pope is killed and the Reapers are defeated, Maggie goes back to Alexandria with her group, except for Negan, who goes off on his own upon realizing that Maggie will always hate him.

 Six months later, Maggie is the leader of Hilltop, and gets into a dispute with another community called Commonwealth, whose army is led by Daryl.
 Maggie allows them to stay to avoid another war.
 Commonwealth's corrupt Governor, Pamela Milton (Laila Robins), and her right-hand man, Lance Hornsby (Josh Hamilton), try to persuade her to merge Hilltop into Commonwealth, reasoning that the "new world" they are building means a better future for her and Herschel.
 Maggie ultimately declines the offer, however, because she does not trust Milton.
 Meanwhile, she once again encounters Negan, who is now married to a woman named Annie (Medina Senghore), who is pregnant with his child.
 Seeing that having a family has changed Negan for the better, Maggie slowly begins to trust him.